Have you seen the term “benign melanoma” or “non-malignant melanoma” and thus wonder what the difference is between malignant and benign melanoma?

 As far as the prefix and suffix, it would seem that “melanoma” literally means a mere mass of pigment-producing cells.
 But a mass isn’t always malignant, either.

-So Why Do We See the Terms “Malignant Melanoma” and “Benign Melanoma”?
-CAN Melanoma Ever Be Benign?
+Why Do We See the Terms “Malignant Melanoma” and “Benign Melanoma”?

-“I understand the confusion here,” begins Erum Ilyas, MD, a board certified dermatologist who performs adult and pediatric medical dermatology, cosmetic dermatology and skin cancer treatment at Montgomery Dermatology, LLC.
+“I understand the confusion here,” begins Erum Ilyas, MD, a board certified dermatologist who performs adult and pediatric medical dermatology, cosmetic dermatology and skin cancer treatment with Schweiger Dermatology Group.

 “The answer is no; melanoma is never benign.
 It is always malignant,” continues Dr. Ilyas.